example42/puppet-tp/README.md

 ### Managing repositories - tp::repo

-Currently Tiny Puppet supports applications' installation only via the OS native packaging system or Chocolatey on Windows and HomeBrew on MacOS.
+Currently, Tiny Puppet supports applications' installation only via the OS native packaging system or Chocolatey on Windows and HomeBrew on MacOS.
 In order to cope with software which may not be provided by default on an OS, TP provides the ```tp::repo``` define that manages YUM and APT repositories for RedHat and Debian based Linux distributions.

-The data about a repository is managed as all the other data of Tiny Puppet.
+The data about a repository is managed like all the other data of Tiny Puppet.
 Find [here](https://github.com/example42/tinydata/blob/master/data/elasticsearch/osfamily/Debian.yaml) an example for managing Apt repositories and [here](https://github.com/example42/tinydata/blob/master/data/elasticsearch/osfamily/RedHat.yaml) one for Yum ones.

-Generally you don't have to use directly the ```tp::repo``` define, as, when the repository data is present, it's automatically added from the ```tp::install``` one.
+Generally, you don't have to use the ```tp::repo``` define directly, as, when the repository data is present, it's automatically added from the ```tp::install``` one.

 When it's present the relevant data for an application, it's possible to install it using different alternative repos.
 For example you can use this synatx to install the repo for the Elastic stack version 6.x: